 A national program termed Firewise™ has been developed in recent years, which provides valuable information on how we can safeguard our homes with fire mitigation measures, including:

 - Adequate driveways to allow emergency vehicle access.

-Heritage Tree Care helps property owners maintain fire-resistant landscaping by providing proper tree trimming, selective removal, and reducing undergrowth.
-We have training in basic fire behavior in the Wildland-Urban interface that will help you determine the appropriate scope of work with a consultation with one of our Certified Arborists.
-We can also offer suggestions on selecting less flammable trees and shrubs and picking the best location to reduce fire danger.
+We can explain how you can maintain fire-resistant landscaping by providing proper tree trimming, selective removal, and reducing undergrowth.
+We can offer suggestions on selecting less flammable trees and shrubs and picking the best location to reduce fire danger.

 What is Firewise Landscaping?

 Our goal is to create a buffer, which under most situations will help protect structures.
 You can picture it as a series of zones.

 The area around a structure is known as the Home Ignition Zone.
 It extends a minimum of 100 feet on each side or as much as 200 feet in areas where the risk of wildfires is high.

 Within this perimeter, are three zones as shown below:

 Zone 1 is an area of 30 feet surrounding all structures, including decks, garages, etc.

 Zone 2 encompasses 100 feet on all sides.